Hetu-Feng/Intro-MapRduce-Spark/README.md

 # Introductory-Spark

-some basic MapReduce and Spark data processing
+some basic MapReduce and Spark data processing from Hadoop in AWS